Brixmor Property Group Inc. – Consensus Indicates Potential 7.8% Upside

-Brixmor Property Group Inc. with ticker code (BRX) now have 17 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 29 and 21 with the average target price sitting at 24.37.
-Now with the previous closing price of 22.61 this now indicates there is a potential upside of 7.8%.
-The 50 day moving average now sits at 22.3 and the 200 day MA is 22.34.
-The market cap for the company is $6,913m.
-Find out more information at: https://www.brixmor.com
+Brixmor Property Group Inc. found using ticker (BRX) have now 17 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The range between the high target price and low target price is between 29 and 21 calculating the average target price we see 24.54.
+With the stocks previous close at 22.77 this now indicates there is a potential upside of 7.8%.
+The 50 day moving average now sits at 22.42 and the 200 moving average now moves to 22.26.
+The company has a market capitalisation of $6,673m.
+You can visit the company’s website by visiting: https://www.brixmor.com

 You can now share this on Stocktwits, just click the logo below and add the ticker in the text to be seen.